chidiwilliams/chidiwilliams.com/content/post/the-tradeoffs-we-make.md

 ![Linearizability over latency in distributed databases](https://res.cloudinary.com/cwilliams/image/upload/c_scale,w_750/v1628012725/Blog/52e4e80f-4488-44fb-ae1d-d0c35d7165cf.png)

-In these two examples, we assume that the database nodes are able to communicate with one another.
+In these two examples, we assume that the database nodes can communicate with one another.
 But what happens if they aren't?
-In the event of a network failure—a network _partition_—a secondary may be unable to guarantee that its data is up to date.
+In the event of a network failure—a network _partition_—a disconnected node can't guarantee that its data is up to date.

 Again, we have two options.
 The first is that the secondary node can respond with a timeout or an error.
 Instead of breaking linearizability by returning possibly-stale data, the node opts to be unavailable.
 Alternatively, the node can favour availability over linearizability and return its current data.